groundnd/photo-carousel/README.md

   GET - /photosandcomments/:id
   ```

-  - *There are no create, update, or delete API requests required for this component*
+  - *There are no create, update, or delete API requirements for this component*

 ### Installing Dependencies